 Which is more challenging, Everest base camp or Annapurna base camp?

-Practically speaking, the trek to EBC is riskier than the Annapurna base camp.
+The trek to EBC is riskier than the Annapurna base camp.
 The main factor affecting trekking in Nepal is altitude.
 You must trek up to 4130 meters in Annapurna Base camp.
 However, you must trek up to 5545 meters during Everest base camp.
 Apart from these, you should travel more in a shorter period in the Everest base camp trek.
 It causes the risk of leading to altitude sickness.
 Since you are trekking towards the highest mountain on the earth, the price is automatically higher than other trekking in Nepal.
 Hence, trekking to the Everest base camp is economically and physically more challenging than the Annapurna base camp.

 How much does the Annapurna trek cost?

-Therefore, this much of the observation on trekking spots makes you consider the facts of trekking and expedition in Nepal.
+Therefore, this much observation on trekking spots makes you consider the facts of trekking and expedition in Nepal.
 Trekking and expediting in Nepal are not risky in most regions.
 Among these, Everest and Annapurna are admirable.
 Other trekking spots require more trekking days with lots of challenging steps.
 However, mountaineering is risky in Nepal, but all the efforts are worth it.